theChazz/WebApiLMS/AI-Prompts/CRUD_Prompt_Template.md

 5. ✅ **No filtering parameters** in GetAll() - return ALL entities (follows CourseResource pattern)
 6. ✅ **Separate interface and implementation** files for all services
 7. ✅ **Register concrete service classes** (not interfaces) in Program.cs
+8. ✅ **Do NOT show IDs in the UI** — display human-friendly names only.
+Keep Id/foreign keys for internal routing and as hidden form fields.
+9. ✅ **Server-set fields** (e.g., EnrolledAt/CreatedAt) are set on create and not updatable in Update requests

 ---